dbmdz/wolpi/docs/configuration.md

    set this to a value that allows handling your normal expected peak concurrency without  having to create new extension instances on demand.

+For more information about the extension pool, refer to the [section in the extension documentation](./extensions.md#extension-lifecycle).

 ## Full example configuration

 ```yaml